-HIGH: The Project study area is known to be within the range of the species, and appears to contain habitat with substantial potential for occupancy.
-Although no individuals or diagnostic sign were detected, it is judged likely that it is present to some degree, given the best available information.
-Depending upon regulatory status, local rarity, public interest, extent of habitat on the Project study area and the nature of potential project impacts, a substantial basis may exist for either conducting focused surveys for the species or for assuming presence.
+HIGH: The study area is known to be within the range of the species and appears to contain habitat with substantial potential for occupancy.
+Although no individuals or diagnostic signs were detected, it is judged likely that it is present to some degree, given the best available information.
+Depending upon regulatory status, local rarity, public interest, extent of habitat in the study area, and the nature of potential project impacts, a substantial basis may exist for either conducting focused surveys for the species or for assuming presence.

-VERY HIGH: Based on the best available information, the Project study area is within the current range of the species and sufficient very appropriate or characteristic habitat is present on or contiguous with the Project study area for occupancy.
-Although individuals and/or diagnostic sign were not definitely detected at the current time, it is judged to be very highly likely to occur.
-In some cases the species may be known to have occurred on the Project study area historically or in the recent past, with no clear basis to assume extirpation since then.
-In rare cases, changes off of the Project study area (e.g., fire or other disturbance) may provide a basis to assume current presence as a result.
+VERY HIGH: Given the best available information, the study area is within the current range of the species and sufficient very appropriate or characteristic habitat is present in or contiguous with the study area for occupancy.
+Although individuals and/or diagnostic signs were not definitely detected at the current time, it is judged to be very highly likely to occur.
+In some cases the species may be known to have occurred in the study area historically or in the recent past, with no clear basis to assume extirpation since then.
+In rare cases, changes off of the study area (e.g., fire or other disturbance) may provide a basis to assume current presence as a result.
 Although focused surveys for this species would be required to absolutely confirm presence or absence, such surveys are judged to have a very high probability of confirming presence.
-Without such surveys presence should generally be assumed.
+Without such surveys, presence should generally be assumed.

-CONFIRMED: Confirmed present by a qualified biologist or other highly reliable source and there is no specific evidence that the species is now absent.
-Depending on the species and other information available, it may or may not be possible to determine what portions of the Project study area are currently in use without further studies.
+CONFIRMED: Confirmed present by a qualified biologist or other highly reliable source, and there is no specific evidence that the species is now absent.
+Depending on the species and other information available, it may or may not be possible to determine what portions of the study area are currently in use without further studies.

-ABSENT: Confirmed to be absent on the Project study area as a practical matter.
+ABSENT: Confirmed to be absent in the study area as a practical matter.
 Most often, this is a determination based on negative results of a focused survey for the species conducted in appropriate habitat at appropriate time(s) of year, using biologically sound methods and qualified personnel.
-In the remaining cases, it may be based on a simple Project study area examination, for species and Project study area contexts where it is easily determined that the species is absent; for example, a tidal marsh insect and a dry mountainside Project study area, or a disturbance-intolerant chaparral shrub where the Project study area is a long-standing, degraded grassland far from chaparral.
-The relevant field work was also in all cases conducted within a time frame sufficiently recent to conclude that the species remains absent, based on Project study area conditions and the species' known ecology.
+In the remaining cases, it may be based on a simple study area examination for species and study area contexts where it is easily determined that the species is absent (for example, a tidal marsh insect and a dry mountainside study area or a disturbance-intolerant chaparral shrub where the study area is a long-standing, degraded grassland far from chaparral).
+The relevant field work was also, in all cases, conducted within a time frame sufficiently recent to conclude that the species remains absent based on study area conditions and the species' known ecology.
 In most cases a specific, established survey protocol and/or guidelines have been followed.

-Table 1.
+Table E.6-1.
 Status Code Explanations